audunhalland/hypp/README.md

 ## Work in progress
 Hypp is a work in progress.
 The surface syntax is not written in stone.
 Examples on how to use it currently can be found inside the code base.

+## To do
+- [x] Self-update
+- [ ] For loops in template
+- [ ] Passing callbacks as props to other components
+- [ ] Reduce amount of generated code using closures in patch